zhujunzhujunzhu/cad-viewer-new/README.md

 **Note**:

 The second item is partially finished now.
-While cad-simple-viewer doesn't support saving modificaiton to DWG/DXF files now, it provides comprehensive support for modifying drawings in real-time.
+While CAD-Viewer doesn't support saving modificaiton to DWG/DXF files now, it provides comprehensive support for modifying drawings in real-time.
 You can add, edit, and delete entities within the drawing by [RealDWG-Web API](https://mlight-lee.github.io/realdwg-web/), and the viewer will automatically update to reflect these changes.
 The usage patterns of [RealDWG-Web API](https://mlight-lee.github.io/realdwg-web/) are very similar to AutoCAD RealDWG.
 If you're familiar with AutoCAD RealDWG development, you'll find the API structure and workflow nearly identical.
 Please refer to [cad-simple-viewer README](packages/cad-simple-viewer/README.md) to get more details.

 ## Browser-Only Architecture